-You will be declared ineligible if you are recruited by a person or group of persons to change or enroll in a high school for athletic purposes.
+After completing eighth grade, you will also be declared ineligible if you are recruited by a person or group of persons to attend a high school for athletic purposes or to change enrollment to a different high school for athletic purposes.
 This may include your transferring to a school where one of your school coaches moves.
-In addition, any attempt by you to recruit a prospective student-athlete for athletic purposes is also prohibited.
-A violation may also affect the eligibility of the school team.

-OHSAA Regulations/Guidance On Alcohol, Tobacco, Drugs and Steroids
+OHSAA Regulations/Guidance On Alcohol, Tobacco, Drugs and Steroids scholastic contests.

-The OHSAA does not permit the use of any form of alcohol, tobacco or illegal drugs at the site of any interscholastic contests.
 Besides the health risks involved, use of any of these items will result in you being disqualified from contests and likely facing additional school and legal penalties.
 There are additional issues related to illicit drugs, such as anabolic steroids and some prescription drugs used with the goal of aiding performance.
 If you use anabolic steriods or other performance-enhancing drugs, you are ineligible for interscholastic competition until medical evidence indicates that your system is free of these drugs.